OpenGeoVis/PVGeo/docs/index.md

 -------

 ## About the Project
-The primary goal of this project is to build plugins for the open-source, multi-platform, data analysis, and visualization application [ParaView](https://www.paraview.org) by Kitware.
-These plugins are tailored to the visualization of spatially referenced data in the geosciences.
-The overarching  goal of this project is to develop a framework to funnel geophysical data/models into virtual reality for the purpose of:
+This code base is full of plugins and macros for the open-source, multi-platform, data analysis, and visualization application [ParaView](https://www.paraview.org) by Kitware.
+These plugins are tailored to the visualization of spatially referenced data in the geosciences, especially geophysics.
+The overarching  goal of this project is to develop set of codes to visually integrate post-processed data for more *intuitive* visualization.
+To make more intuitive visualizations, we think it is necessary to reference data in relation to features like topography, well locations, survey points, or other known features that are easier to spatially grasp.

-- Extracting Value of Information (VOI)
-- User/Stakeholder engagement with geophysical findings
-- Communicating uncertainty in an useable way

-Our specific goal is to develop a heavily documented library of plugins, macros, and examples of how to view standard formats of geoscientific and geophysical data on the ParaView software platform.
-These plugins will provide tools to perform post-processing visual analysis and interpretation of geoscientific data and models.

-Through the deployment of this software, geophysicists will gain an ability to represent their 3D spatially referenced data intuitively to interested parties and stakeholders.
-By integrating the visualization of various data, interested parties will gain insight into the value of the information in the models.
-A spatially defined 3D model yields minimal value to an outside party unless they can relate that model to other spatial features.
-For example, a 3D model of faults in the subsurface is unhelpful unless the location of known features to interested parties can be displayed simultaneously.
-To give a value of information, we must be able to show where the spatially referenced data is in relation to intuitive features like topography, well locations, survey points, or other known features.
+This code base deploys tools to perform post-processing visual analysis and interpretation of geophysical data and models and we hope that geophysicists will gain an ability to represent their 3D spatially referenced data intuitively to interested parties and stakeholders.
+By integrating the visualization of various data, and creating a sort of visual data fusion, interested parties will gain insight into the value of the information in their models.
 Through visual integration, we try to mimic the reality of the space in which data was acquired so that it will hold meaning to anyone that immerses into the visualization regardless of background.

 ??? abstract "SAGEEP 2018 Abstract"
     The results of geophysical imaging techniques often hold high significance to stakeholders in the problems addressed yet the effective perception of those results remains a dynamic challenge for all.
 To illuminate the value of geophysical imaging techniques, we are developing a framework to visually integrate geophysical data and models in 3D which extends into Virtual Reality (VR) as well as statistically analyzing interpretation advantages in VR.
 The motivation for this effort comes from a desire to directly engage stakeholders with geophysical data gaining Value of Information (VOI) and de-risking decision making in project planning.
 This framework is a code base that extends the functionality of the open-source visualization platform ParaView by Kitware.
 These extensions make it possible to visually integrate geophysical data in a multidimensional rendering space so that the end product is interpretable to non-geoscientists and that all parties can gain insight and VOI from geophysical imaging techniques.
 To show value in the VR presentation of multi-dimensional visualizations, we aim to develop metrics that will analyze the effectiveness of visual analysis in VR compared to traditional methods.
 We will evaluate these metrics through statistical gaming type protocol, where we will task subjects with making spatial decisions and finding features of interest in complex geoscientific scenes.
 We hypothesize that VR will bring the needed perception to most efficiently make spatial decisions and detect features of interest as well as convey information such as uncertainty in a usable manner.
 We will have preliminary results of the gaming protocol by March 2018 as well as share our visual framework along that journey in the form of a GitHub repository titled “ParaViewGeophysics.”
 Our goal in sharing the repository is to deliver a toolset that enables geophysicists to rapidly visualize their data and models as well as effectively communicate their findings to interested stakeholders.